awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 Choose **Add transferable domains to cart**\.
 **If one or more domains are untransferable and you want to transfer them**
 Review [Transfer Requirements for Top\-Level Domains](#domain-transfer-to-route-53-requirements) to confirm that each untransferable domain meets the transfer requirements\.
 If you don't find any obvious problems, contact the current registrar to determine why the domain can't be transferred to Route 53\.
-After you make any changes so that domains are transferable \(for example, disabling privacy protection\), choose **Check transferability**, and Route 53 will repeat the transferability check\.
+After you make any changes so that domains are transferable \(for example, disabling the transfer lock\), choose **Check transferability**, and Route 53 will repeat the transferability check\.
 **If one or more domains are untransferable and you don't want to transfer them**
 Choose **Add transferable domains to cart**\.